bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **SUMMARY**:

-In order to know the number of mapped reads at different processing steps, you can use the following commands (the first two copy commands are simply a bit of housekeeping!):
+In order to know the number of mapped reads at different processing steps, you can use the following commands:

 ```
 perl main_get_maptable_contig.pl cow bwa